idugalic/micro-ecommerce/README.md

 ###  API Gateway

-Implementatio of an API gateway that is the single entry point for all clients.
+Implementation of an API gateway that is the single entry point for all clients.
 The API gateway handles requests in one of two ways.
 Some requests are simply proxied/routed to the appropriate service.
 It handles other requests by fanning out to multiple services.

 http://microservices.io/patterns/apigateway.html